 - Forcing sexual acts through physical force

 It is one of the most common forms of assault.
-In fact, the most recent Statistics Canada release estimates over 600,000 annual self-reported sexual assaults.
+In fact, the most recent Statistics Canada release estimates over 600,000 people annual self-reported being sexually assaulted.

 Sexual assault is one of the most reported sexual based offences.
+It can include all sexual activity that is of a sexual nature from sexual touching to sexual intercourse.
 There are three main types sexual assault allegations in the Canadian Criminal Code:

 Simple sexual assault charges generally involve little or no physical injury.
 Punishment depends on a number of factors including age, severity, and summary or indictable conviction.
 Maximum penalties are up to 14 years.